 Tecware has just released their newest addition into the Phantom line of keyboards.
-They launched two different keyboards side by side, the 87 key and the 104 key which includes a Numpad.
+They launched two different keyboards side by side, the 87 key and the 104 key, which includes a Numpad.
 Today we will be reviewing the 87 key version with the 104 key version coming soon!
-If you are in the market for a gaming keyboard that is one the cheaper end then Tecware is a great place to start looking.
-The Tecware 87 Key Keyboard is on sale right now for 45.99 but usually sales for 59.99.
+If you are in the market for a gaming keyboard that is on the cheaper end then Tecware is a great place to start looking.
+The Tecware 87 Key Keyboard is on sale right now for 45.99 but usually sells for 59.99.
 This is a mid-range price for a gaming keyboard and maybe just what you are looking for!

 Tecware Phantom RGB 87 Features and Specs

 - Double-Shot Keycaps

 - N-Key rollover

 - 1000Hz pooling rate